Flank/flank-dashboard/docs/14_firebase_deployment_cli.md

 firebase apps:create --project $PROJECT_ID
 ```

-9. Export firebase config APP_ID will be displayed as output of previous command.
+9. Export firebase config APP_ID will be displayed as an output of the previous command.

 ```
 firebase apps:sdkconfig WEB $APP_ID